This article outlines the first 6 steps you should take if you are a victim of cyber fraud.

 Watch this video if you aren’t sure what identity theft is or how it occurs.

 Data breaches are rampant and many people don’t appreciate the scale or frequency with which they occur.
-This website has aggregated data to help victims learn of account compromises.
+This website has aggregated data to help victims learn of publicly-known account compromises.
 Enter your email address to learn if your account has been a part of any publicly reported breaches.